 Furthermore, it must be ensured that the required dumbbells or devices are free to use and pre-loaded to keep the breaks in between as short as possible.

 Regarding the intensity, you should start slowly to get familiar with this training technique.
 It’s best to work with lower weights first and then gradually increase.

 Although the muscles should be led to their limit, you should not overload them.
-Therefore, staying between 8-12 reps seems to be a good approach.
+Therefore, staying between 8-12 reps seems to be the golden middle.

 This is mainly because the muscles need additional time for regeneration with this intense technique.
-If you do not give them adequate rest, then you’re most likely to get yourself into overtraining.
+If you do not give them adequate rest, sooner or later you’ll find yourself in overtraining.